mongodb-labs/ai-ml-pipeline-testing/README.md

 ## Motivation

-With the public release`$vectorSearch`, we have needed to integrate into these AI/ML sponsored libraries.
+With the public release of `$vectorSearch`, we have needed to integrate into these AI/ML sponsored libraries.
 ([LangChain](https://github.com/langchain-ai/langchainjs), [LlamaIndex](https://github.com/run-llama/llama_index), [Semantic Kernel](https://github.com/microsoft/semantic-kernel)... etc) This repository runs continuous testing against each of these repos.

 ## How to add a test